tk-glorygithub/Tourism/README.md

  # Tourism
-This is a Tourist leflet ,knowledge about diffrent places known as Way-Far.
+This is a Tourist leaflet ,knowledge about different places known as Way-Far.
-The information about diffrent places are acessed from this web page will help us to find easily with better understanding.
+The information about different places are accesed from this web page will help us to find easily with better understanding.